Mosque

 What should we do on Hari Raya?

-What happens on Hari Raya Haji?
+What happened on Hari Raya Hajj?

 Selamat Hari Raya is the traditional Malay way of greeting and wishing during Hari Raya.
 The meaning of Selamat Hari Raya is “Happy Hari Raya” in English.
 It is used by Malay Muslims during the 30 days celebrations of Hari Raya Puasa and also during the 4 days long celebrations of Hari Raya Haji to wish each other.
 Apart from wishing each other verbally what you can do to make your Hari Raya Puasa and Hari Raya Haji more “Selamat” is surprising your loved ones with amazing hampers.